dominicbraam/plex-kg/prereqs.md

 **Ontology facts:**

-- an ontology may allow inferences on data that uses it
+- An ontology may allow inferences on data that uses it.
-- conceptual graphs can represent an ontology
+- Conceptual graphs can represent an ontology.
-- a shared ontology promotes interoperability
+- A shared ontology promotes interoperability.
-- description logics can represent an ontology
+- Description logics can represent an ontology.

+**RDFS contains primitives to:**

+- Describe classes of resources.
+- Describe types of properties of resources.
+- Document definitions in natural language.

 ## Resources